 - Water Resistance: IPX4 (Protected from splashing water)

-Iteknic is trademarked by Shenzhen NearbyExpress Technology Development Company Limited which is a division of the Sunvalley Group.
+iTeknic is trademarked by Shenzhen NearbyExpress Technology Development Company Limited, which is a division of the Sunvalley Group.

 Sunvalley was founded in 2007 and is the brand owner of RAVPower, VAVA, TaoTronics, Anjou, Sable, and HooToo.
 This company is headquartered in Shenzhen, China, and has subsidiaries located in San Francisco, Tokyo, Singapore, and Hamburg.

 String floss is cheap and can be used practically everywhere.
-In this process dental floss is inserted between each tooth, gently scraping up and down its surfaces.
+In this process, dental floss is inserted between each tooth, gently scraping up and down its surfaces.
 This removes plaque and food particles from the teeth and out from under the gums.
 If performed correctly, string flossing is very effective.

 Water flossers are not particularly expensive but, because they require electricity and water, are less convenient than string floss.
-These devices generate pulsating streams of water which massage the gums and push food debris away from teeth.
+These devices generate pulsating streams of water that massage the gums and push food debris away from teeth.
 Water flossers tend to be less abusive to the gums than traditional string floss.
 Also, pulsating water streams can reach areas—especially for those with braces—that dental floss cannot.

 I filled the tank with lukewarm water, plugged in the Oral Irrigator, and inserted a classic jet tip into the irrigation tool.
 Then I shoved the jet into my mouth and turned the device on.

 At this point, I rotated the variable switch to the number two position.
 The pump rumbled quietly for a moment and then stopped.
 After I turned on the irrigation tool, a weak stream of water bathed my teeth.